toribiodiego/thesis/docs/roadmap.md

     - [ ] docs: Add brief ablation report with rationale, results, and links to artifacts
 - [ ] Optionally add a convenience script `scripts/run_ablations.sh` to reproduce the set (configs, seeds, output paths) with a single command.
     - [ ] chore: Add ablation runner script for reproducible execution
+- [ ] Capture ablation design/interpretation guidance in `docs/design/ablations_plan.md`: list the experiments, hypotheses, runtime costs, artifact locations, and how to interpret deltas/stability flags.
+    - [ ] docs: Link to config files, plotting outputs, and the report section summarizing ablation findings.

 ---